1958 – 1961 | 1962 – 1964 | 1965 – 1967

 Frankie Howerd had originally been cast as the king of Spain but died before filming commenced, with Bernard Bresslaw turning down the role.
 Both Joan Sims and Barbara Windsor had been asked but declined to play Queen Isabella.
 This was the last film directed by Gerald Thomas, who had directed all 31 Carry On films.
 The American shore was filmed at Frensham Ponds, which had previously doubled for Spain in Carry On Jack (1963).
 During the making of the film, Sarah Crowe met and married Jim Dale's son Tony Dale.

-Overall a huge step up after That's Carry On! and Emmannuelle and with plenty of enjoyable moments, however it appears to have been made as a transition to say farewell to the old generation of Carry On actors and introduce a new generation, who were not given a chance to return.
+Overall a huge step up after That's Carry On! and Emmannuelle and with plenty of enjoyable moments, yet these do not gel together to make a coherent whole leaving the film less than the sum of its parts.
+There are also too many actors who have little to do, as it attempts to say farewell to as many of the old generation of Carry On actors as possible and also introduce a large number of a potential new generation, who were not given a chance to return.

 No More Carrying On?